SudoHopeX/HashStorm/README.md

    > -H <hash-type(s)>        pass hash-type to crack
    > -w <wordlist-path>       specify wordlist to use for cracking hash
    > -o <output-file>         save result in specified file
-   > -v                       verbose mode ( show detailed info while cracking ) [in update]
-   > -g                       perform a google search if hash not cracked [in update]
-   > -brute                   crack hashes using self defined charset and length [in update]

 EXAMPLES:
    > hashstorm identify -h 5d41402abc4b2a76b9719d911017c592